triton-inference-server/python_backend/README.md

         print('Initialized...')

     def execute(self, requests):
-        """`execute` MUST be implemented in every Python model. `execute` function receives a list of pb_utils.InferenceRequest as the only argument.
-This function is called when an inference request is made for this model.
+        """`execute` must be implemented in every Python model. `execute` function receives a list of pb_utils.InferenceRequest as the only argument.
+This function is called when an inference is requested for this model.

         Parameters